nodejs/TSC/TSC-Charter.md

 * Development process and any coding standards.
 * Mediating technical conflicts between Collaborators or Foundation projects.
+* Establishing guidelines for communication by project contributors about the technical development processes of the project, releases and release announcements, technical documentation, contributor onboarding and conduct, project governance, and technical direction.

 The TSC will define Node.js project’s release vehicles.

+### Exclusions and limitations of TSC responsibilities

+The Foundation handles all matters related to fundraising and financial sponsorship on behalf of the project.
+The Foundation shall, on the project's behalf, solicit funding and financial sponsorship for the Node.js project.

+The TSC may not enter into any legal agreements.

+Specific exclusions from the communication oversight responsibilities include:

+ * Brand marketing
+ * Fundraising and financial sponsorship of the project (including, but not limited to, the OpenJS Foundation's own financial sponsorship of the project)
+ * Legal matters

+All communication from the project touching on these topics must be reviewed and approved by the Foundation.

+All uses of OpenJS Foundation-owned trademarks and intellectual property by the project are subject to the [OpenJS Foundation Trademark Policy](https://trademark-policy.openjsf.org/).
+This includes use of any marks -- in full or in part -- in domain names, social media account handles, event names and other similar identifiers.

+The TSC may establish and administer project-specific communication channels, such as social media accounts and discussion forums, administered under the oversight of the TSC, subject to the above requirements.
+Should such channels make any use of OpenJS Foundation-owned trademarks or intellectual property, the channels must be capable of being administered jointly by both the TSC and the Foundation.

 ## Section 5.
 Node.js Project Operations